Beacon Mill, Rottingdean: Culture and Media

 The Rottingdean windmill was the inspiration for the trademark (logo) for the publishing house of Heinemann.
 It was designed by Sir William Nicholson, a Rottingdean resident, and on older Heinemann hardbacks you will see it engraved on the back board of the book.
 Although Rottingdean Mill was Nicholson's inspiration, he actually traced an older Dutch post-mill as his final design.
 Updated versions of the windmill are still used for Heinemann publications.

 Beacon Mill featured on the front cover of the album "Vale Industrial" by Brighton band The Tenderfoot.

 The mill also featured in the music video for That Old Pair of Jeans by Fatboy Slim.

-The cover of ‘Under The Stars’ by Envy of None also features the windmill.
+The album cover of ‘Stygian Wavz’ and singles from the same album, by Canadian-American Rock Supergroup, Envy of None, also features the windmill.

 Public access

 Beacon Mill is open to the public from 14:00 to 16:30 on both days of National Mills Weekend, and on the third Sunday of each month from May to September.